AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 You should see an object `example` in `/qc/TST/MyRawDataQcTask` at qcg-test.cern.ch.

-## Modification of a Task
+## Modification of the Task

-Fill in the methods in RawDataQcTask.cxx.
-For example, make it publish a second histogram.
+We are going to modify our task to make it publish a second histogram.
 Objects must be published only once and they will then be updated automatically every cycle (10 seconds for our example, 1 minute in general).
+Modify `RawDataQcTask.cxx` and its header to add a new histogram, build it and publish it with `getObjectsManager()->startPublishing(mHistogram);`.
-Once done, recompile it (see section above) and run it.
+Once done, recompile it (see section above, `make -j8 install` in the build directory) and run it (same as above).
 You should see the second object published in the qcg.

-TODO give actual steps

-You can rename the task by simply changing its name in the config file.
-Change the name from `QcTask` to whatever you like and run it again (no need to recompile).
-You should see the new name appear in the QCG.

 ## Check